 Yoga with a view - rooftop yoga

 For those who find peace in movement, rooftop yoga sessions provide a unique way to enjoy the crisp autumn air and stunning cityscapes.
 Offering an escape from the hustle and bustle of the city below, Sky Garden is a free-to-visit garden on the 43rd floor of the Walkie Talkie building in London.
-It hosts regular Rooftop Yoga sessions among its luscious tropical greenery, alongside a backdrop of the London skyline.
+It hosts regular Rooftop Yoga session among its luscious tropical greenery, alongside a backdrop of the London skyline.
+For those craving deeper immersion in nature, Mountain Yoga Breaks offers half-day yoga and wellness retreats in a converted stone barn in the Cambrian Mountains, Wales.
+Based near Machynlleth, these experiences combine vinyasa yoga, yoga nidra and restorative yin with wellness treatments such as hot and cold therapy.
+It’s a chance to stretch and unwind while immersed in nature.

 Escape to the country – rural wellness retreats